ayumi-cloud/oc-security-module/README.md

 Checkbox hints can be placed at the `top` and `bottom` via yaml, checkboxes can be nested and have three states: `checked`, `unchecked` or `indeterminate`.

 Added new datasets widget to core, users can create data sets via `yaml`, `html` or `json`.
-In October II the core's been upgraded to accept json files natively now.
-The widget also is fully compliant with the schema spec, to learn more about schema datasets see here: [Schema Dataset](https://developers.google.com/search/docs/data-types/dataset).
-The widget comes with several graphical interface layout, these are: `Phylogram`, `Cladogram`, `Unrooted`, `Time-scaled tree`, `Two-dimensional tree` and `Three-dimensional tree`.
-Which then allows the following sub-layouts `rectangular (by default)`, `slanted`, `circular`, `fan`, `radial`, `unrooted` and `clock`.
+In October II the core's been upgraded to accept json files natively now!
+The datasets widget is fully compliant with the schema spec, to learn more about schema datasets, see here: [Schema Dataset](https://developers.google.com/search/docs/data-types/dataset).
+The widget comes with several graphical interface layouts, these are: `Phylogram`, `Cladogram`, `Unrooted`, `Time-scaled tree`, `Two-dimensional tree` and `Three-dimensional tree`.
+Which then allows the following sub-layouts: `rectangular (by default)`, `slanted`, `circular`, `fan`, `radial`, `unrooted` and `clock`.

 ### Themes